Ki11erRabbit/website/content/lecture/learning_rust2.md

 Many owned values contain heap allocated values but will automatically clean up their resources when they go out of scope.

+You can read more about `Box<T>` and `Rc<T>` in chapter 15 which is about smart pointers.

+I'll introduce `Box<T>` it is a way of allocating things on the heap.
+This is commonly used for making recursive data (i.e. putting a struct inside of itself).

 ## Vectors and Strings

 ### Vectors